Preview of the inaugural World Test Championship

 Let’s hope that the world championship can generate interest and will help ensure Test cricket is more sustainable and competitive in the long-term.

-A revised version of this article appeared on the August 2019 issue of the LIVING magazine
+Written by Ranjan, a revised version of this article appeared in the August 2019 issue of the LIVING magazine